Retention Review Policy-Counselor Education

 The following procedures apply in instances where there are concerns about retaining students in the counselor education School or Mental Health Counseling programs.
-Please note that these procedures occur only after a student has been admitted to the program after Level Two admission.
-Level One admission is Admission to Coursework and is not to be confused with program acceptance.
-This retention review process is initiated when the faculty has questions about a student's progress or performance in the program after Level Two admission and is not the same as a student grievance which is initiated by a student who feels aggrieved because of something that an instructor has or has not done.
+This retention review process is initiated when the faculty has questions about a student's progress or performance in the program after the 1st Semester Requirements for Advancement and is not the same as a student grievance which is initiated by a student who feels aggrieved because of something that an instructor has or has not done.
 Copies of the grievance procedure guidelines and grievance forms are available in the Office of the Graduate College.

 The Retention Review Process

 Every effort is made to handle faculty concerns about student performance and progress in the program on an informal basis and to work together to resolve these concerns.
 There are two levels to the process: informal and formal review.

 I. The Informal Review Procedure